 - We will continue to embrace quality to reduce costs, strengthen the patient experience and improve outcomes.

-To improve the health of our communities.
+To improve the health of our patients and communities.

-Community, Integrity, Respect, Compassion, Learning, Excellence (CIRCLE).
+To Make a Positive Difference – Community, Integrity, Respect, Compassion, Learning, Excellence (CIRCLE).

 Cambridge Health Alliance prohibits discrimination based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression.